Gremlins: Legacy

-In November 18, 2016, both Gizmo and Stripe made their appearance in Lego Dimensions as playable characters in their own Team Pack.
-Many of the other in-game playable characters, such as Supergirl, hint not to give gremlins water or light.
-Gizmo and Stripe also each have their own unique abilities and vehicles; Gizmo has the RC Car and Stripe gets the Flash 'n' Finish.
+On November 18, 2016, both Gizmo and Stripe made appearances in Lego Dimensions as playable characters in their own Team Pack.
+Many of the other in-game playable characters, such as Supergirl, acknowledge the duo's rules and they each have their own unique abilities and weaponry; Gizmo having a radio-controlled car inspired by the toy car he piloted in the film's climax and Stripe having a camera-like gadget inspired by the ones manufactured by Polaroid Corporation, one of which Kate Beringer armed herself with during the gremlins' attack on Dorry's Tavern.
+Both Mandel and Welker returned to reprise their respective roles.

-In 2017, gremlins were featured in the animated film The Lego Batman Movie, with director Chris McKay explaining he loved the characters.
-The gremlins were among numerous villains from outside of the Batman franchise playing a role in the film, with many of the added antagonists owned by Warner Bros.
+In 2017, some gremlins were featured in the animated film The Lego Batman Movie, with its director, Chris McKay, explaining his love for the characters.
+These gremlins were among numerous villains from outside of the Batman franchise playing a role in the film, with many of the added antagonists owned by Warner Bros.

-In 2019, Warner Bros. successfully gained registered trademark of the name and the franchise.
-That same year, the studio's parent company WarnerMedia greenlit an animated series, Gremlins: Secrets of the Mogwai based on the property for its streaming service, HBO Max.

-In February 2021, a Mountain Dew Zero Sugar ad featuring Zach Galligan and Gizmo was released.
+In February 2021, a Mountain Dew Zero Sugar ad featuring Zach Galligan as Billy Peltzer and Gizmo was released, which also revealed that Billy has a daughter.

 Also in 2021, a trio of Gremlins including Stripe appear in Space Jam: A New Legacy.
 They were shown running towards the site of the basketball game between the Tune Squad and the Goon Squad and can be seen cheering from on top of the blue Bronto-Crane from The Flintstones.

-Both Gizmo and Stripe appear as playable characters in the 2022 fighting game MultiVersus.
+Both Gizmo and Stripe appear as playable characters in the 2022 fighting game MultiVersus, voiced by Daniel Ross.

-Impact

-In response to some of the more violent sequences in the film, and with similar complaints about Indiana Jones and the Temple of Doom, Spielberg suggested that the Motion Picture Association of America (MPAA) alter its rating system by introducing an intermediary between the PG and R ratings.
-The MPAA concurred, and a new PG-13 rating was introduced within two months after the film's release.
+Both Gizmo and the sequel's Brain Gremlin appear in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary" as supporting characters.